JornWildt/Mason/Documentation/Mason-draft-2.md

   3. Read whatever JSON data the client is looking for.

-  4. If the client tries to invoke any navigational element it SHOULD be prepared to handle any kind of navigational element - it SHOULD NOT assume a fixed type of navigational element.
-This allows the server to use the type of navigational element that fits best at any given time - without breaking clients.
+  4. If the client tries to invoke a navigational element it SHOULD be prepared to handle any kind of navigational element - it SHOULD NOT assume a fixed type of navigation.
+This allows the server to use the type of navigation that fits best at any given time - without breaking clients.

 ## Processing of navigational elements